panda-official/TimeSwipe/driver/README.md

 ### Raspbian Buster

-If you are running Raspbian Buster (or any other Debian-based OS), simply download the package - find latest in [Release Section](https://github.com/panda-official/TimeSwipe/releases):
+If you are running Raspbian Buster (or any other Debian-based OS), simply download the package - you can find the latest in the [Release Section](https://github.com/panda-official/TimeSwipe/releases):

 ```
 wget https://github.com/panda-official/TimeSwipe/releases/download/vX.Y.Z/timeswipe_X.Y.Z.armv7l.deb